We have spent over 20 years rethinking approaches to ending persistent poverty and health inequality in Scotland.

 Having lived and breathed community work, we are offering paid consultancies and training to charity, public sector and third sector organisations.

-Why pick Community Renewal?
+Why pick Community Renewal Training & Consultancy?

 Because we have worked on the front line of seventeen deprived Scottish communities, testing and implementing new methodologies and approaches to lift people out of poverty.